What is Cougar Systems Support?

-Cougar Systems Support Center is a malicious website which is used by Cyber criminals.
-It's a fake support website to which computer users are redirected if their computers are infected with fake antivirus programs from WinWebSec family.
-While creating their rogue security programs Cyber criminals are trying to make them appear legitimate, so the support website is a must.
-In reality cougar systems support center is a non existent company and you won't get any support from this website.
-Furthermore if you have been redirected to this website this means that that your PC is infected with a fake antivirus software.
-All of the information that is provided in cougarsupport.net is meant to trick unsuspecting PC users into thinking that they are dealing with a real security program.
+Cougar Systems Support Center is a malicious website used by Cyber criminals.
+It is a fake support website to which computer users are redirected if their computers become infected with fake antivirus programs from the WinWebSec family.
+When creating rogue security programs, cyber criminals attempt to make them appear legitimate by employing devious methods.
+In this case, they do so by operating under the guise of a 'support website'.
+In fact, Cougar Systems Support Center is a non existent company with no support services.
+Furthermore, if you have been redirected to this website, your PC has acquired a fake antivirus software infection.
+The information provided within the cougarsupport.net website is designed to trick unsuspecting PC users into believing that they are dealing with a genuine security program.

-Most widelly spread fake antivirus programs from WinWebSec family are Live Security Platinum, System Progressive Protection, Win 8 Security System and Security Shield 2012.
-If you see any of the mentioned programs scanning your computer for security infections you shouldn't trust them, it's a scam.
-Don't purchase their licence keys - you will loose your money and you PC will remain infected.
+The most common and widely-spread fake antivirus programs from the WinWebSec family include Live Security Platinum, System Progressive Protection, Win 8 Security System and Security Shield 2012.
+If you see any of these programs scanning your computer for security infections, do not trust them, it is a scam.
+Do not purchase their licence keys - you will lose your money and your PC will remain infected.

 Notice that cougarsupport.net has several sub-domains.
-For example sys.cougarsupport.net is created to imitate the support website for a fake antivirus program System Progressive Protection, live.cougarsupport.net sub-domain is used for Live Security Platinum fake support etc. Don't trust this website, it's a total scam created to support rogue antivirus programs.
-If you have been redirected to this website you should immediately scan your PC with a legitimate antivirus and antispyware programs, this redirect clearly shows that your system is infected with a bogus security software.
+For example, sys.cougarsupport.net is created to imitate a 'support website' for the fake antivirus program System Progressive Protection, live.cougarsupport.net sub-domain is used for Live Security Platinum fake support, etc. Do not trust these websites; it is a scam designed to 'support' rogue antivirus programs.
+If you have been redirected to these websites, scan your PC immediately with legitimate antivirus and antispyware programs.
+A redirect such as this clearly indicates that your system is infected with bogus security software.

-To eliminate redirects to cougarsupport.net and it's sub-domains follow these removal instructions: (choose the removal guide accordingly to which fake antivirus program has infected your machine)
+To eliminate redirects to cougarsupport.net and its sub-domains, follow these removal instructions.
+Choose the removal guide according to the fake antivirus program that has infected your machine.

 |System Progressive Protection||Security Shield 2012||Live Security Platinum||Win 8 Security System|

-Update (31 January 2013): Another rogue antivirus software was released (Disk Antivirus Professional).
+Update (31 January 2013): Another rogue antivirus program was released (Disk Antivirus Professional).

 Update (19 March 2013): Another rogue antivirus software was released (AVASoft Antivirus Professional).